leojuvonen/r-government-debt-analysis/README.md

 run_adf_tests_diff(group2, "gdp", data_diff)
 ```

+The code for this section is provided in the scripts folder as debt_stationarity.R.

 ## Regression Analysis

 Now that the variables are stationary we can move on in the analysis.
 We will build four panel regression models and assess which sufficiently describes our data.
 The models are as follows: